rerodrigues/loaderr/readme.md

     });
 ```

-Check the source code for more examples.
+Check the [demo page](http://www.renatorodrigues.ninja/loaderr) for more examples.

 ## License:
 Use it as you wish.
 I would greatly appreciate if you keep the credits though.